See what class is like

 What's Music Together ?

-The mixed-age (0-4 years) setting is ideal for social development.
-Older children enjoy and benefit from being leaders and interacting with the younger children.
-For siblings, music becomes an activity they share together at home even if there is a big age difference.
+The mixed-age setting (0-4 years in Family classes, 4-7 years in Rhythm Kids) is ideal for social development.
+The littlest children love observing and imitating bigger children.
+Older children can build leadership skills in their interactions with younger children.
+For siblings, music becomes an activity they can share even if there is a big age difference.

-Teachers help parents identify different stages of musical development to foster their children's growth.
-Plus, the 9 different song collections contain a diversity of music from around the world in different tonalities and rhythms.
-Families can take classes for three years without repeating a collection!
+In all our classes, teachers help parents identify different stages of musical development in class and are always happy to offer advice on how to make the most of the program at home.
+Plus, with the 9 different song collections of music from around the world in different tonalities and rhythms, families can follow classes for three years without repeating a collection!

 It's serious fun for you and your little ones.

 If you’re new to Music Together - or to Paris - try a class with your child(ren).
-Also look for my quarterly workshops at the American Library of Paris!
+Also look for our quarterly workshops at the American Library of Paris!

 I hope to make music together with you one day soon,